-The district is projecting an operating deficit in the range of \$3,000,000 - \$5,000,000; the actual budget figure from 2020-2021 was \$443,652.
-However, during the 2021-22 school year we had an excess which was primarily due to federal funds.
+The district projected an operating deficit in the range of \$3,000,000 - \$5,000,000 in the past school years.
+However, during the 2021-22 and 2022-23 school year we had an excess which was primarily due to federal funds.
 The federal funds through ESSER will end in 2024 and many of the expenditures that were offset by federal funds will need to be reviewed and discussed.
 This level of expenditures may not be maintained.
 A result of depleting fund balance and becoming dependent upon the state will begin an accumulated debt with PDE.
 Personnel, tuition, need for its own virtual learning option, and legal issues have contributed to the estimated increase in the deficit.
-In 13-14, 14-15 and 15-16, the district was able to keep their expenses within the revenue collected and not have a high need to use the fund balance to budget.
-To accommodate the shortfall between our expenses and revenue, the deficit of was applied to the general fund balance.
-The 2021-22 excess has increased the fund balance to \$2,448,706.
+In 2013-14, 2014-15 and 2015-16, the district was able to keep their expenses within the revenue collected and not have a high need to use the fund balance to budget.
+To accommodate the shortfall between our expenses and revenue, the deficit was applied to the general fund balance.
+The 2022-23 excess has increased the fund balance to \$2,477,987.
 Act 48 of 2002 prohibited districts from raising taxes if their fund balance exceeded eight percent of their projected expenditures.
 Thus the district has been able to raise taxes over the past several years which began in 2012-13.
 Unfortunately, this only creates roughly \$116,000 in additional revenue for a mill increase.
-Although the district budgeted with an 85% rate of collection, it should be noted that property tax collection for 2021-22 exceeded its anticipated amount.
+Although the district budgeted with an 85% rate of collection, it should be noted that property tax collection for 2021-22 and 2022-23 exceeded its anticipated amount.
 Prior to Act 48, the last district tax increase was in June of 1992.
+It is also noted the School Board voted to not increase its property tax millage in 2023-24 school year.
 The combination of not raising local real estate taxes, state funding shortfalls, maintenance of infrastructure, increase healthcare costs, increase PSERS contributions, increase special education costs, and increased cyber charter school expenditures have contributed to this current financial dilemma.
 The need to cut additional programs, staff and supplies may be necessary to balance the budget in future years.
 However, the School Board is committed to the quality of education and cutting of programs for our students is not a sound educational decision.
 In the recent years, several cuts have been made and the School Board continues to review the budget to find areas of savings.
 The District has reached out to local government officials for assistance.
 The District is in communication with PDE regarding their financial status.